mcornejo/slk-painpills/2.solution-dwh/README.md

 In this particular case, if the sole use case is to compute aggregations based on drug_name and transaction date, the partitioning would be `/ingestion_year/ingestion_month/ingestion_day/ingestion_hour/drug_name/`.
-***That partitioning allows the fast computation of aggregations by minimising the hit/access and reading only a few columns, but in real-life it is impractical because it does not facilitate the access of the data (e.g. it will requires a full scan to get transaction_day).***
+***That partitioning allows the fast computation of aggregations by minimising the hit/access and reading only a few columns, but in real-life it is impractical because it does not facilitate the access of the data (e.g. it will requires a full scan to get all transactions on a particular transaction day).***

 ## Access to the data